-Clustering is one of the important analysis methods in Data Analytics and Pattern Recognition.
-Clustering divides the data into groups without any supervision or external labels and it is a subjective analysis as the definition of a cluster is context dependent.
-Because of this reason many algorithms, like kNN, require the number of clusters to be fixed apriori.
+Clustering is an important analysis methods in Data Analytics and Pattern Recognition.
+The process divides the data into groups without any supervision or external labels and it is a subjective analysis as the definition of a cluster is context dependent.
+Because of this reason many algorithms, like k-nearest neighbors, require the number of clusters to be fixed a priori.
 Each clustering algorithm depends on a distance metric to identify different groups in the data.
 Once the number of centers are fixed, each algorithm tries to find the best separation according of its distance measure by using an optimization algorithm.
 The distance metric determines the shape of the clusters generated.
-There are algorithms, like Ward, to determine the number of clusters in a data set and these algorithms also depend on the same distance metrics where many metrics, like Euclidean and its derivatives, generate hyper ellipsoidal clusters and fail in nonlinearly clustered data.
+There are algorithms, like Ward, to determine how many clusters we have in a data set and these algorithms also depend on the same distance metrics where many metrics, like Euclidean and its derivatives, generate hyper ellipsoidal clusters and fail in nonlinearly clustered data.
 Another computationally expensive approach is to run a specific algorithm for different number of cluster centers and try to choose the best number.
-In this paper, we attempt to analyze the number of clusters using a previously developed Information Theoretical metric called CEF which; in its original use; can separate nonlinear clusters.
-Data points that are close to each other are incrementally joined together using a distance measure to create subclusters like joined data points against the rest of the data.
+In this paper, we attempt to analyze the number of clusters.
+Data points that are more similar to each other are incrementally joined together using a distance measure to create subclusters like joined data points against the rest of the data.
 The operation continues until all data elements are consumed.
 The CEF metric is used to measure the distance between obtained clusters where peaks in the measure indicates strong cluster separation.
-The method is tested in several artificial and real data sets and its advantages and disadvantages are discussed.
+The method is tested in several artificial and real data sets and tis advantages and disadvantages are discussed.